AlexW00/puppetmaster/helm/README.md

 ### Tools

 Tools are stateless commands that accept input and return output, and can be used by puppets to complete tasks.
-The difference between a function and a program is that a program does not exit after a single command and allows puppets to interact with it by sending commands and receiving results.

 #### Function